deepset-ai/haystack/proposals/text/3875-table-span.md

     """
     Defining a table cell via the column and row index.

-    :param col: Column index of the span
+    :param col: Column index of the cell
-    :param row: Row index of the span
+    :param row: Row index of the cell
     """
 ```
 **Note:** I am open to a name change since this isn't really a span, but the location of a single table cell.